OBSERVABILITY PLATFORM

 Search and filter trace data

-In Trace Explorer, use the Span characteristics to search traces by their unique ID, or by the details of the individual spans in a given trace.
+In Trace Explorer, use the Query builder to search traces by their unique ID, or by the details of the individual spans in a given trace.
 You can add one or more span filters to additionally refine the trace results.
-These filters match spans within a trace based on the criteria that you select.
-You can choose to include or exclude operations, services, or tags from your search:
+These filters match spans within a trace based on criteria you select.
+You can choose to match on operations, services, or tags in your search:

 ⚠️